jimmyl02/bazel-playground/README.md

 now running `bazel build //...` works!

+a good future step is to look into making gazelle generate `deps = ["@com_google_protobuf//:wrappers_proto"],` as `deps = ["@protobuf//:wrappers_proto"],` so that we don't need the alias

 #### using protobuf types within golang

 take a look at the `BUILD.bazel` of the types directory; notice that we export a `go_library`, this means we can just directly use it within the go code!

+## debugging

+#### unexpected end of JSON input

+this error occurs when something is wrong with the overall bazel configuration, the best way to debug is to attempt to build something and seeing what is wrong